appaydin/php-centos/README.md

 # PHP Centos Latest

 PHP Version: 7.3 - Centos: Latest

-PHP and PHP-FPM error records are in the /log directory.
 The default directory /app is set to port 9000.
 You can check the installed plugins from the Dockerfile file.
 [Docker Config Loader](https://github.com/appaydin/docker-config-loader) was used for dynamic configuration.

 ### Example Application:
 docker-compose: